 Here at the University of Leeds, we have established an International PhD Academy within the Leeds Institute of Cardiovascular and Metabolic Medicine (LICAMM).
-The pathways we offer are particularly suitable for international students with their own available funding who have minimal research experience.
-Our International PhD Academy focuses on bespoke, personalised training and support.
+The pathways we offer are particularly suitable for international students with their own funding who have minimal research experience.
+Our International PhD Academy focuses on individual, personalised training and support.

 Given the worldwide epidemic of diabetes, significant challenges lie ahead in understanding the mechanisms of complications and in developing new strategies for therapeutic intervention.
 Part of our core mission is to use our expertise to nurture a new generation of scientists who think differently and go on to be instrumental in transforming, understanding and treating cardiovascular and metabolic diseases.
 We invite you to join us.

-Four-year basic science/population studies PhD studentships are available for entry in September/October.
-There will be up to 5 places available.
+Four-year basic science/population studies PhD studentships are available for entry on 1st October.
+There will be up to five places available.

-In year 2 you'll focus exclusively on your PhD project with ongoing training as required.
+In years 2 and 3 you will focus exclusively on your main PhD project with ongoing training and support as required.

 Year 4 will be a progression of years 2 and 3, during which you will commence the writing up of your thesis, ready for submission.

-Applicants must have, or be expected to obtain a 2.1 (or equivalent) relevant BSc degree.
-This must be a subject relevant to your proposed field of research such as biological, physical sciences or other subjects aligned to medicine and relevant to your proposed field of research.
+Applicants must have, or be expected to obtain a 2.1 or above (or equivalent) Bachelor’s degree in a subject area relevant to the proposed field of research, such as biological, physical sciences or other subjects aligned to medicine.

-For entry on our standard 3 year pathway you must hold a British Council IELTS of score 7.0 overall with no less than 6.5 in other skill areas (reading, writing, listening and speaking) This qualification must be less than 2 years old at the start of the degree.
+For entry on our standard 3 year pathway you must hold a British Council IELTS score of 6.5 overall with no less than 6.0 in other skill areas (reading, writing, listening and speaking) This qualification must be less than 2 years old at the start of the degree.

 The International fee rate will be fixed for the duration of the PhD.
 Write up fees for Year 5 will apply.